 Robert Grant was the first professor of Zoology in England.
 He started to gather specimens back in the 1800s as a teaching collection for university students.
 In those days nothing similar was available.

 Highlights include the Thylacine skeleton and dissection.
 This dog-like carnivore , also known as the Tasmanian Tiger, became extinct in the 1930s.
 These specimens, part of Robert Grant’s original collection, are as close to one as any of us are ever likely to get.

-The jar of moles at the top of he page is a specimen so famous it has its own Twitter account.
+The jar of moles at the top of the page is a specimen so famous it has its own Twitter account.
 I see nothing weird here at all.
-Specimens for dissection and study have to be stored and preserved and packing them in glass jars was just how it was done and indeed, still is done today.
+Specimens for dissection and study have to be stored and preserved and packing them in glass jars was just how it was done.
+It’s how it’s still done today.

-The museum is small, one tightly packed room, it won’t take up much more than an hour or so of your day, but for anyone with an interest in zoology or the history of scientific study, it’s well worth a look.
+The museum is small, one tightly packed room so it won’t take up much more than an hour of your day.
+For anyone with an interest in zoology or the history of scientific study, it’s well worth a look.

 We hope you enjoy your time in London.
 If you’re looking for more things to do in London with kids, you need this post.